aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 by Aarne Ranta

+WARNING 30 NOVEMBER 2022: some changes are being made in this lab.
+They will be in place by 6 December.
+Do not start your project while this warning is shown.
+The task will be slightly simpler than last year, but the functionality is the same.

 Version 1.1, 8 December 2021: simplified the file structure a bit, reflected in modifications in `files/tramviz.py, views.py`.